patriciamcphee/aboutme/_docs/kb-article-samples.md

 ##### Solution

-1. Change the auto assignment to your group or yourself.
+1. Change the auto-assignment to your group or yourself.
 2. From the left nav pane, expand **Beverages \> Sales and Distribution \> Shipping and Receiving.**
 3. Select **Work With Shipments**.
 4. In QBE, do the following: